 - Adjust the location of the toilet

 There are other points to consider with a wall-hung toilet.
 Be flexible in your design to navigate unforeseen challenges.
 Sweeten contractor Claud recently installed a wall-hung toilet in a Brooklyn project.
 “You won’t be able to install this type of toilet in many NYC condos and high-rises.
 High-rises frequently have concrete slab subfloors and the board won’t allow you to break through them,” he explained.
 “The toilet sits on a floor flange embedded in the concrete.”

 However, owning a house allows you to alter the plumbing system.
-Claud says of his Brooklyn client’s own house, “We had the luxury of breaking a hole through the bathroom floor and through to the basement ceiling.”
+Claud said of a client’s house, “We had the luxury of breaking a hole through the bathroom floor and through to the basement ceiling.”

-Maintenance and repair of wall-hung toilets (AKA “floating” toilets)
+Maintenance and repair of a wall-hung toilet (AKA “floating” toilets)

 Licensed professionals should be installing wall-hung toilets—and with great care.
 Since all hardware and plumbing are located behind the walls, future maintenance will require going back into the walls if any issues arise.
 Most wall-hung models include an easily removable flush plate that doubles as a maintenance entry point into the wall.